All Episodes

 There we go.

-And I I'm not interrupted much.
+And I'm not interrupted much.

 Waldo de los Rios and Mozart Symphony 40 in G minor.

-Uh one thing compression does, it probably almost doubles the volume.
+And one thing compression does, it probably almost doubles the volume.

-Uh and you'd probably hear the distortion more on uh on FM, but nevertheless, that's Waldo de los Rios.
+And you'd probably hear the distortion more on FM.

-That's what I'm that's what I'm grooving to.
+That's what I'm grooving to do.

-Now get this Nancy Pelosi.
+Now get this, Nancy Pelosi.

-Just hot off the press here from the Hill.com.
+Just hot off the press here from thehill.com.

 Pelosi says House has votes for health care if vote were held today.

-In an interview with Bloomberg and PBS host Charlie Rose, who's still trying to figure out who Obama is.
+In an interview with Bloomberg and PBS host Charlie Rose, who's still trying to figure out who Obama is, Pelosi hinted that she could pass health care plans to the House if they were brought up this week.

 Well, then vote today.